seleniumbase/SeleniumBase/README.md

 If you're not sure whether there's an alert before trying to accept or dismiss it, one way to handle that is to wrap your alert-handling code in a try/except block.
 Other methods such as .text and .send_keys() will also work with alerts.

-<h4>Executing Custom jQuery Scripts:</h4>
+🔵 Executing Custom jQuery Scripts:

-jQuery is a powerful JavaScript library that allows you to perform advanced actions in a web browser.
+<p>jQuery is a powerful JavaScript library that allows you to perform advanced actions in a web browser.
 If the web page you're on already has jQuery loaded, you can start executing jQuery scripts immediately.
-You'd know this because the web page would contain something like the following in the HTML:
+You'd know this because the web page would contain something like the following in the HTML:</p>

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>
 ```

-It's OK if you want to use jQuery on a page that doesn't have it loaded yet.
+🔵 It's OK if you want to use jQuery on a page that doesn't have it loaded yet.
 To do so, run the following command first:

 ```python
 self.activate_jquery()
 ```

-Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
+🔵 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
 If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` on the command-line.

 Here are some examples of using jQuery in your scripts: